 “We’ll do it together.”

 Etaam straightened up, smiled, and nodded.
 They left together along the trail.
-Sharlett reached over took his hand, weaving her fingers with his.
+Sharlett reached over and took his hand, weaving her fingers with his.